Tejaf/tic-tac-toe/README.md

 # tic-tac-toe
-This is a game of  'X's and 'O's
+This is a game of  'X's and 'O's built using React